Here comes personal income and spending ...

-The latest data on personal income and spending, as well as personal consumption expenditures, are set for release at the bottom of the hour.
+The Department of Commerce will release the latest data on personal income and spending at the bottom of the hour.

-Economists estimate that personal income and spending each rose 0.2% in month-on-month.
+The consensus forecast among economists is that, in August, personal income rose 0.4% while personal spending rose 0.3%, both unchanged compared to the prior month.

-They forecast that “core” personal consumption expenditures increased 0.2% month-on-month, and 1.4% year-on-year.
+The data will also include personal consumption expenditures (PCE), which is expected to be flat month-on-month, and at 0.3% year-on-year.

 Business Insider Emails & Alerts